 |Free trial||Does the vendor offer a free trial so the solution can be tested?|

-After answering these questions, you may also wish to consider a deeper dive into the features that your organization requires so you don’t waste your time researching platforms that are simply missing one or more of the ‘must have’ functionalities.
+After answering these questions, you may also wish to consider a deeper dive into the features that your organization requires so you don’t waste your time researching online learning platforms that are simply missing one or more of the ‘must have’ functionalities.

 Enterprise LMS features

 Here are some feature sets you may want to consider and evaluate for their importance to your organization:

 |Functional Area||Features to Consider|

 |Learning content management|